 How can NATA Accredited Testing Adding Value to your Product?
 NATA reports are considered equivalent to the following overseas accreditation bodies who have an MRA with NATA. • EUROPE UKAS/NAMAS, STANAG, DANK, SWEDAC, SINAL, COFRAC, RELE, ICLAB, FINAS, NA, SAS

 Test Time and Test Costs

 The cost of testing is directly proportional to the test time and the use of the test facilities.
-The number of applicable tests and the nature of the product will impact on the total test time.
-Devices which are slow to respond or difficult to exercise during the testing require longer test times and are therefore subject to higher test charges.
+The number of applicable tests and the nature of the product will impact the total test time.
+Devices that are slow to respond or difficult to exercise during the testing require longer test times and are therefore subject to higher test charges.
 Test house charges in Australia vary greatly depending on the nature of the test, the technical competence of the test house, the sophistication of the test facilities and most importantly, the accreditation status.

 Appropriate Standards Accreditation’s

 A test house may use NATA or an equivalent endorsement when it is accredited for testing to just one standard.
 Some NATA accredited test houses have a very limited scope of accreditation, often being accredited to one standard only.
 Some consultants are NATA accredited as Competent Bodies and Conformity Assessment Bodies (CAB).
 The NATA (or equivalent) logo often appears in advertising literature giving the perception that the Competent Body or CAB consultancy is accredited for testing.
 A NATA test house with limited accreditation may appear to have a wider scope of accreditation than it actually has.
 This practice is misleading and results in confusion and extreme disappointment among those unfamiliar with the vagaries of NATA rules for the use of the NATA logo.